makerdao/mips/MIP12/mip12.md

 - The collateral type has been added to the Maker Protocol.
 - Vaults can now be created with the new collateral type.

 ---
+### MIP12c4: Target Debt Ceiling and Target Risk Premium Adjustment Requirements

+The [MIP17](https://github.com/makerdao/mips/blob/RFC/MIP17/mip17.md) proposal adds extra flexibility to collateral types that are MIP17 enabled, by giving Maker Governance the recurring option to dynamically adjust their Actual Debt Ceilings and Actual Risk Premiums based on the utilization of the collateral type.
+Only collateral types that have been added/specified as being MIP17 enabled through a **MIP12c2 Subproposal** (Proposing New Risk Parameters, Oracles, and Collateral Adapters) can have their Target Debt Ceiling and Target Risk Premium (TRP) risk parameters adjusted.
+The assets that are MIP17 enabled, and their Target Debt Ceiling and Target Risk Premium parameters are listed on the current active list of Enabled Collateral Types in MIP12c5.
+MIP12c5 is updated when Maker Governance successfully ratifies a MIP12c2 Subproposal.
+A MIP12c2 subproposal can either add a new MIP17 enabled collateral type or modify an already existing MIP17 enabled collateral type.

+**Note:**

+- The Target Debt Ceiling (TDC) risk parameter determines which debt level the Actual Risk Premium will be equal to the Target Risk Premium.
+- The Target Risk Premium (TRP) is the parameter that determines how the magnitude of Risk Premiums that the collateral type will have at different levels of Actual Debt Ceiling.

+---

+### MIP12c5: List of Enabled Collateral Types and their Risk Parameters

+The MIP17 enabled collateral types in this component list are authorized for the original collateral types added to the Maker Protocol.
+More specifically, this means that only assets with the '-A' indicator can be added to this Enabled Collateral Types list.
+For example, assets such as **USDC-B** are not authorized to be added to the list.

+**The Enabled Collateral Types List:**

+- **ETH-A**
+    * TDC: 160 million
+    * TRP: 0%
+- **BAT-A**
+    * TDC: 3 million
+    * TRP: 0%
+- **WBTC-A**
+    * TDC: 20 million
+    * TRP: 2%
+- **KNC-A**
+    * TDC: 5 million
+    * TRP: 4%
+- **ZRX-A**
+    * TDC: 5 million
+    * TRP: 4%
+- **USDC-A**
+    * TDC: 40 million
+    * TRP: 4%

+**Risk Parameter Definitions:**
+- **Target Debt Ceiling (TDC):** This is a risk parameter that is set by MIP12 subproposals, which regulates the adjustment of the Actual Debt Ceiling and the Actual Risk Premium in the Weekly Governance Cycle ([MIP16](https://github.com/makerdao/mips/blob/RFC/MIP16/mip16.md)).
+- **Target Risk Premium (TRP):** A risk parameter set by MIP12 subproposals regulates the Actual Risk Premium's adjustment.

+---